ewebtechsuk/savirix/README.md

 The script installs Composer and Node dependencies, copies `.env.example` to `.env` if necessary, generates an application key, runs database migrations and clears caches.
 After it finishes you can run tests or start the application with `php artisan serve`.

+## Apex27 Import Helper

+See `docs/apex27_import.md` for instructions on using the bundled Python script that can ingest raw Apex27 exports (CSV or JSON) and post them to your Ressapp tenant via the REST API, including automatic creation of contacts, properties, tenancies and payments.